sitemule/ILEvator/documentation/userguide/6 headers.md

 When using the porcelain API like `iv_get` or `iv_post` you can add additional headers by passing a list of headers as a parameter to to procedure call.

-The list can be created with `iv_buildList`.
-You can create an empty list or fill the list with initial values.
-The list is not immutable.
-You can add values to the list by calling `iv_addHeaderToList`.

 ```
 dcl-s headers pointer;